mayukojpn/force-update-translations/readme.txt

 == Description ==

 Download WordPress theme/plugin translations and apply them to your site manually even if their language pack haven't been released or reviewed on translate.wordpress.org

+== Theme translation ==

+Finally, updating theme translation file is now supported!
+To download the translation file for a theme:

+1. Activate the theme you want to get translation file.
+1. visit 'Appearance' > 'Update Translation' in WordPress menu, or click 'Update Translation' on theme detail of current theme on 'Theme' page.

+== Plugin translation ==

+To download the translation file for a plugin:

+1. Visit 'Plugin' in WordPress menu.
+1. Click 'Update translation' under the name of the plugin for which you want to get the translation file.

 == Screenshots ==